moorepants/dissertation/davisbicycle.rst

 We recorded video data for two riders performing seven different maneuvers: straight run into tracking a half circle of radius 6 and 10 meters, tracking a straight line, 2 meter lane change, slalom with 3 meter spacing, and steady circle tracking of radius 5 and 10 meters.
-I viewed the videos and noted down the maximum and minimum torques for each run.
+I viewed the videos and noted the maximum and minimum torques for each run.
 I ignored obviously high torque readings from accelerations due to riding over bumps.

 The single comma separated data file includes the run number that corresponds